|Package | PIN:||DL | 28|

 - State-of-the-Art EPIC-IIBTM BiCMOS Design Significantly Reduces Power Dissipation

-- Package Options Include Plastic Small-Outline (DW) and Shrink Small-Outline (DL) Packages, Ceramic Chip Carriers (FK), and Standard Ceramic DIPs (JT)
+- Package Options Include Shrink Small-Outline (DL) and Plastic Small-Outline (DW) Packages, Ceramic Chip Carriers (FK), and Standard Ceramic DIPs (JT)

 SCOPE and EPIC-IIB are trademarks of Texas Instruments Incorporated.

-The 'ABT8543 scan test devices with octal registered bus transceivers are members of the Texas Instruments SCOPETM testability integrated-circuit family.
+The 'ABT8652 scan test devices with octal bus transceivers and registers are members of the Texas Instruments SCOPETM testability integrated-circuit family.
 This family of devices supports IEEE Standard 1149.1-1990 boundary scan to facilitate testing of complex circuit-board assemblies.
 Scan access to the test circuitry is accomplished via the 4-wire test access port (TAP) interface.

-In the normal mode, these devices are functionally equivalent to the 'F543 and 'ABT543 octal registered bus transceivers.
-The test circuitry can be activated by the TAP to take snapshot samples of the data appearing at the device pins or to perform a self-test on the boundary-test cells.
-Activating the TAP in normal mode does not affect the functional operation of the SCOPETM octal registered bus transceivers.
+In the normal mode, these devices are functionally equivalent to the 'F652 and 'ABT652 octal bus transceivers and registers.
+The test circuitry can be activated by the TAP to take snapshot samples of the data appearing at the device pins or to perform a self test on the boundary-test cells.
+Activating the TAP in normal mode does not affect the functional operation of the SCOPETM octal bus transceivers and registers.

-In the test mode, the normal operation of the SCOPETM registered bus transceiver is inhibited and the test circuitry is enabled to observe and control the I/O boundary of the device.
+In the test mode, the normal operation of the SCOPETM bus transceivers and registers is inhibited and the test circuitry is enabled to observe and control the I/O boundary of the device.
 When enabled, the test circuitry performs boundary-scan test operations as described in IEEE Standard 1149.1-1990.